Minnesota Aggravated Assault Laws

 - the victim is a minor and the defendant has engaged in a pattern of child abuse (acts that constitute assault, domestic assault, sexual assault, malicious punishment, child endangerment, child neglect, or threats) against the victim.

 Assaults Against Protected Employees

-In Minnesota, it is a felony to assault a state hospital employee, law enforcement officer, correctional officer, or probation officer engaged in the performance of official duties if the defendant:
+In Minnesota, it is a felony to assault a state hospital employee, law enforcement officer, correctional officer, probation officer, prosecuting attorney, or judge engaged in the performance of official duties if the defendant:

 - inflicts demonstrable bodily harm (such as bruising or redness), or